Yasmin Fahimi: Political career

-Fahimi has been a member of the Social Democratic Party since 1984.
+Fahimi has been a member of the Social Democratic Party since 1986.
 She was a member of the federal executive board of the party's youth organization and from 2009 to 2013 deputy chairwoman of the SPD in Hannover.

 In a special party conference on 26 January 2014 Fahimi was elected with 88.5% of the votes to be Secretary General of the SPD under party chairman Sigmar Gabriel, and therefore successor of Andrea Nahles.
 By late 2015, Gabriel replaced her with Katarina Barley.

 From 2016 until 2018, Fahimi served as State Secretary at the Federal Ministry of Labour and Social Affairs under the leadership of minister Andrea Nahles.
-In this capacity, she oversaw the ministry's activities on occupational safety and health; Old Age Security; matters concerning people with disabilities; and international employment and social policy (including relations with the International Labour Organization).
+In this capacity, she oversaw the ministry's activities on occupational safety and health; pensions; matters concerning people with disabilities; and international employment and social policy (including relations with the International Labour Organization).

 Member of the German Parliament, 2017–2022

 In November 2016, Fahimi announced that she would run for a parliamentary seat in the 2017 national elections.

-In the Bundestag, she serves on the Committee on Education, Research and Technology Assessment.
-As deputy member of the Committee on Foreign Affairs, she is her parliamentary group's rapporteur on relations to Latin America, the Caribbean, Spain, Portugal, Italy and Malta.
-In addition to her committee assignments, she has been chairing the German-Brazilian Parliamentary Friendship Group since 2018.
-Within the SPD parliamentary group, she belongs to the Parliamentary Left, a left-wing movement.
+In parliament, Fahimi served on the Committee on Education, Research and Technology Assessment.
+As deputy member of the Committee on Foreign Affairs, she was her parliamentary group's rapporteur on relations to Latin America, the Caribbean, Spain, Portugal, Italy and Malta.
+In addition to her committee assignments, she chaired the German-Brazilian Parliamentary Friendship Group from 2018.
+Within the SPD parliamentary group, she belonged to the Parliamentary Left, a left-wing movement.

 In the negotiations to form a so-called traffic light coalition of the SPD, the Green Party and the Free Democratic Party (FDP) following the 2021 federal elections, Fahimi was part of her party's delegation in the working group on labor policy, co-chaired by Hubertus Heil, Katharina Dröge and Johannes Vogel.